mu-majid/SSR-React-Redux/README.md

   - We would have `two` separate backend servers, onr for business logic (auth, logging, db access, ...) and the other one for rendering the html document.

+  - the budiness logic server lives at `https://react-ssr-api.herokuapp.com/`

   -  the first benefit of this separation is that we could replace react with any other technology at any time.

   - Another benefit is that we could scale out each server separately.